History of the Emory Endosurgery Unit

 Establishment in 2003 of the Emory Simulation, Training, and Robotics Center (ESTAR), which focused on developing, validating, and applying simulation-based educational tools and devices, curricula, and robotics for use in medical education, training, and patient care.
 Training in laparoscopic and endoscopic techniques were fixtures of ESTAR's curriculum.
 In 2009, ESTAR's resources were assimilated into the Emory University School of Medicine's Center for Experiential Learning, or EXCEL.

-Dr. Juan Sarmiento's application in 2004 of laparoscopy to such pancreatic resections as distal pancreatectomy, which reduced postoperative pain and shortened hospitalization.
-A specialist in the unit's solid organ program and director of hepaticopancreaticobiliary surgery at Emory University Hospital, Dr. Sarmiento also began developing and performing laparoscopic hepatic resection, particularly minor hepatectomy.
+Dr. Juan Sarmiento's application of laparoscopy to such pancreatic resections as distal pancreatectomy in 2004, which reduced postoperative pain and shortened hospitalization.
+As a specialist in the unit's solid organ program and director of hepaticopancreaticobiliary surgery at Emory University Hospital, Dr. Sarmiento also began developing and performing laparoscopic hepatic resection, particularly minor hepatectomy.
 He is now applying these methods to major liver resection.

-Dr. Edward Lin's performance of the first endoscopic plication for GERD ever done in the U.S. in 2004 at Emory University Hospital Midtown.
+Dr. Edward Lin's performance of the first endoscopic plication for GERD ever done in the U.S. at Emory University Hospital Midtown in 2004.

 The unit's training program expanded to offer six-to-seven one and two-day didactic and practical courses per year in such areas as inguinal and ventral hernia repair, laparoscopic colon surgery, and modern management of foregut diseases, all of which were endorsed by SAGES.